 Three primary approaches define how companies structure outsourced work:

-Project-Based Outsourcing: You define a complete project with clear deliverables like mobile app, website rebuild, API integration.
-The partner handles end-to-end delivery.
-Payment ties to milestones, and engagement concludes when work completes.
+Project-Based Outsourcing: You define a complete project with clear deliverables, such as a mobile app, a website rebuild, or an API integration.
+The partner handles end-to-end delivery, payment ties to milestones, and the engagement concludes when the work is complete.

 Dedicated Development Team: You hire a team that works exclusively on your projects, integrating with your processes while employed by the partner.
 This provides consistent capacity with flexible scaling.